apollographql/apollo-server/docs/source/federation/entities.md

 This definition is nearly identical to the stub we defined for the `Product` type in [Referencing](#referencing).
 All we've added is the `reviews` field.
 We _don't_ include an `@external` directive, because this field _does_ originate in the `reviews` service.

 Whenever a service extends an entity with a new field, it is also responsible for _resolving_ the field.
-Apollo Gateway is automatically aware of this responsibility.
+The gateway is automatically aware of this responsibility.
 In our example, the generated query plan will fetch the `upc` field for each `Product` from the `products` service and pass those to the `reviews` service, where you can then access these fields on the object passed into your `reviews` resolver:

 ```js
 {